-We expect an average return of 7.8% per year over the 20 years.
+We expect an average return between 7.8% - 8.5% per year over the 20 years.
 This percentage is based on the expected amount of nuts the trees generate and a fixed price per kilogram of nuts we have secured within an offtake agreement.
 Our 'how does it work' page gives you all the information you need in this regard.
 Do note that the trees need 3 or 4 years to mature before the first harvest.

 The trees grow quite fast but we need to give them time to mature and generate a profitable harvest.
 The first (profitable) harvest is expected in the third or fourth year after your initial investment.
 By constant monitoring and reporting we will keep you up to date on the progress of your trees.